-The Jacksonville University Master in Public Policy Minority Fellowship will educate, train, and prepare a new generation of African American leadership in North Florida.
+The purpose of the Jacksonville University Master in Public Policy Minority Fellowship and Scholarship Fund is to educate, train, and prepare a new generation of leadership in North Florida.

-- Access to the Institute’s network of community leaders
+- Access to the Institute’s network of community leaders; and

 - Access to Public Policy Institute programs